pydata/xarray/doc/io.rst

 .. note::

     Like many real-world datasets, this dataset does not entirely follow `CF conventions`_.
-Unexpected formats will usually cause xray's automatic decoding to fail.
+Unexpected formats will usually cause xarray's automatic decoding to fail.
 The way to work around this is to either set ``decode_cf=False`` in ``open_dataset`` to turn off all use of CF conventions, or by only disabling the troublesome parser.
-    In this case, we set ``decode_times=False`` because the time axis here provides the calendar attribute in a format that xray does not expect (the integer ``360`` instead of a string like ``'360_day'``).
+    In this case, we set ``decode_times=False`` because the time axis here provides the calendar attribute in a format that xarray does not expect (the integer ``360`` instead of a string like ``'360_day'``).

 We can select and slice this data any number of times, and nothing is loaded